-The following chart compares the average time taken for the system to boot (from a sample of five boots) for each security product tested.
+The following chart compares the average time taken for the system to boot (from a sample of five fast boots) for each Internet Security product tested.
 Products with lower boot times are considered better performing products in this category.

 Benchmark 2 - Scan Time (seconds)